St George Flag

 Once a flag has become too dirty, it won’t be easy to clean

-• Never fly in inclement weather and strong winds
+• Never fly in inclement weather or strong winds

 • Flags should always be thoroughly dry before folding and storage